mParticle/docs/src/pages/developers/platform/index.md

 Name | Description
 |---|---
-Event | A standard app event.
+Event | A standard event.
-EventAttribute | An attribute of an app event. |
+EventAttribute | An attribute of an event. |
 UserAttribute | A user attribute. |
 EventType | Filter all app events of a particular type. |
 ScreenView | A screen view. |